adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

-If metadata is provided, both name and description SHOULD be included.

-* For any of the identifier URIs above, if the URI is a URL that was coined for use with this specification, the owner of that URL SHOULD make this JSON metadata available at that URL when the URL is requested and a Content-Type of "application/json" is requested.
 * If this metadata is provided as described above, it is the canonical source of information about the identifier it describes
 * Other sources of information MAY be used to fill in missing details, such as translations, or